XFastDataLab/KNNRegression/readme.md

-kNNRegression
+# kNNRegression

-Introduce
+## introduce

 Differential privacy is an effective way for private data protection, but makes it quite difficult for the task of classifying private data, due to that it destroys the authenticity of the data.
 And the situation is even worse in distributed context.
 In this paper, we propose a schema named DistributedPrivateKNN for classifying private data in distributed context, which includes training model and testing model.
 In training model, kNN Regression (kNNReg) is invented for training private data, which is able to roughly restore the